Satyake/COMP44081/README.md

 Reference library used: https://unit8co.github.io/darts/generated_api/darts.models.forecasting.nbeats.html#darts.models.forecasting.nbeats.NBEATSModel

 ## Overview
-- Forecast **daily sales** using the N-BEATS Model (deep learning-based), which captures trends, seasonality, and short-term changes.
+- Forecast **daily sales** using the N-BEATS Model (deep learning-based) [N-BEATS: Neural basis expansion analysis for interpretable time series forecasting]
+- Reason for choosing NBEATS: The model learns and  captures trends, seasonality, and short-term changes.
+- The Model is in boosting model.
+Each submodel generates a forecast and a backcast with residuals, which are fed to the subsequent models.
+- The Sub Model generates a
+    A backcast (an approximation of the input)
+    A forecast (the predicted future)
+– The backcast is subtracted from the block’s input to form a residual, which becomes the input to the next block.

 ## Flow of the code: